 OMT Mock Practical for ACOFP Board Exam Preparation

-ACOFP OMM Board Review Preparation in done in March of each year to prepare all senior residents for the OMT Practical portion of the ACOFP board exam.
-Three sessions are taught by faculty.
-The first session is an OMT review with emphasis on topics requested by the senior residents in preparation for the OMT practical portion of their ACOFP board exams.
-The other two sessions include-two mock practical exams with cases covering the spectrum of musculoskeletal dysfunction.
+Our residency has a 100% pass-rate for the OMT boards.
+ACOFP OMM Board Review Preparation is done in February of each year to prepare all senior residents for the OMT Practical portion of the ACOFP board exam.
+The sessions include-two mock practical exams with cases covering musculoskeletal and viscero-somatic issues.
 These sessions require the resident to be able to identify anatomic landmarks, find and describe somatic dysfunction, and treat as indicated with at least two modalities.